Carlos Aguiar Retes: Bishop and archbishop

 He was again a Synod Father appointed by Pope Francis in 2014 and 2015 sessions of the Synod on the Family.
 At the end of the 2014 session, he participated in drafting the relatio that summarized the bishops' discussions.

+Aguiar is the Grand Prior of the Mexico Lieutenancy of the Equestrian Order of the Holy Sepulchre of Jerusalem.

 Cardinal

 On 9 October 2016, Pope Francis announced that he was one of the 17 new cardinals to be created on 19 November 2016.
 He was made Cardinal Priest of Santi Fabiano e Venanzio a Villa Fiorelli.
 He was the sixth Mexican to become a cardinal and the first archbishop of Tlalnepantla to receive the title.
 Pope Francis, a longtime friend, named him a cardinal while not doing the same for the archbishop of Monterey, traditionally a cardinal's see.

 He was named a member of the Pontifical Commission for Latin America in January 2017.

 On 7 December 2017, Pope Francis named him Archbishop of Mexico to succeed Norberto Rivera Carrera who spent 22 years in the post.
 His installation was held on 5 February 2018.
 The Tablet said the appointment was not a surprise because Aguiar is "a towering ecclesial figure in Central and Latin America".

+In December 2020, Aguiar supported the establishment of civil unions for same-sex couples.
+He said that "everyone has the right to family".
+He called on parents to remain close to their children who declare themselves gay or lesbian, adding "If they decide as a matter of free choice to be with another person, to be in a union, that's freedom".

+Aguiar participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.